tristankleyn/which.dolphin/README.md

 > Graphical user interface for integrating predictions from base classifiers (ROCCA or delphinID) to form event-level species predictions for recordings containing delphinid vocalizations.

 ### Do-it-yourself 🔧
 I've done my best to provide all information information and code required for anyone interested to develop their own delphinID or ROCCA classifiers from scratch - this option requires some familiarity with Python.
-I've also implemented a functionality in the eventClassifier interface whereby users can harness transfer learning to more intuitively train delphinID or ROCCA event classifiers on their own data - this option requires no coding at all.
-Find code and guidance for these options through the links below:
+Alternatively, the eventClassifier interface allows users to harness transfer learning to train event classifiers for their own data based on delphinID or ROCCA - this option is more intuitive, requiring no coding at all.
+Code and guidance for these options are available through the links below:

 🌱 **Develop [delphinID](https://github.com/tristankleyn/which.dolphin/tree/main/delphinID) or [ROCCA](https://github.com/tristankleyn/which.dolphin/tree/main/rocca) classifiers from scratch.**